Crown Lynn: Air New Zealand

-New Zealand's national airline carrier, Air New Zealand supported the brand with a Māori motif design in brown on Turquoise in 1965.
-Further items from Crown Lynn were included in Air New Zealand's inflight range including Titian factory's honey-coloured goblets and ashtrays.
-Crown Lynn also produced crockery for Ansett, Qantas, British Airways and TEAL.
+New Zealand's national airline carrier, Air New Zealand supported the company by commissioning inflight tableware for their first class passengers in 1965.
+The designs displayed a Māori motif ,inspired by a carving from Auckland Museum, in brown on turquoise.
+The set included cups, saucers, plates, butter dishes and salt and pepper shakers.
+Further items from Crown Lynn were included in TEAL and Air New Zealand's inflight range including Titian factory's honey-coloured goblets and ashtrays.